I don’t want to get old.

-- Locally, there are probably dozens (if not hundreds) of old-time landlords and real estate investors in your area who may take you under their wing to help mentor and train you.
+There are probably dozens (if not hundreds) of old-time landlords and real estate investors in your area who may take you under their wing to help mentor and train you.
 These relationships are often simply a friendship, built over many cups of coffee and errands run for the investor.

-- Online, these relationships are built everyday where investors from across the country get together to help answer questions, build relationships, make deals, and improve the lives of everyone involved.
+These relationships are built everyday where investors from across the country get together to help answer questions, build relationships, make deals, and improve the lives of everyone involved.